Synonymous64/Praj-Portfolio/praj-portfolio/content/projects/PortfolioV1.md

 showInProjects: true
 ---

-Showcasing my skills and projects with a stunning portfolio that demonstrates your creativity, professionalism, and expertise
+Showcasing my skills and projects with a stunning portfolio that demonstrates your creativity, professionalism, and expertise.